 Construct a new 88-mile 230 kV transmission (345 kV construction) line using a two-conductor bundle of 954 kcmil "Cardinal" conductor per phase from the Ault Substation to Cherokee Substation.
 The line will consist of a single 59-mile line from Ault to just outside of Ft.
 Lupton.
 From this point the line will become a 29-mile double circuit 230 kV line by rebuilding the existing 115 kV line from Ft.
 Lupton to Cherokee on 230 kV structures with one side operated at 115 kV for the Tri-State Generation and Transmission (TSGT) load-serving substations, and the other side operated at 230 kV completing the circuit from Ault to Cherokee.
 The portion of the circuit from Ft.
-Lupton to Cherokee could be constructed for future 345 kV operation as there is sufficient existing right-of-way; however, adding a 345 kV yard at the Cherokee Substation may not be feasible.
+Lupton to Cherokee could be constructed for future 345 kV operation as there is sufficient existing right-of-way; however, adding a 345 kV yard at the Cherokee Substation is not feasible.

-This alternative allowed the 300 MW of wind generation to be scheduled across TOT 7 without violating system criteria.
-For all contingencies studied, the results of the transient stability analysis indicates that the addition of a 300 MW wind generation facility connected to the Ault 230 kV bus along with an Ault - Cherokee 230 kV line does not have an adverse impact on the response of the system to severe system disturbances.
+This alternative allows the full 600 MW (300 MW from GI-2007-3 and 300 MW of expansion) wind generation output to be scheduled across TOT 7 without violating system criteria.
+For all contingencies studied, the results of the transient stability analysis indicates that the addition of a 300 MW wind generation expansion connected to the Ault 230 kV bus, along with an Ault - Cherokee 230 kV line, does not have an adverse impact on the response of the system to severe system disturbances.